-First Five Year Plan(1951-56): The main objective of the first year plan was on agricultural development.
-Therefore the Importance was given on existing Industries rather than the establishment of new industries like cotton, woolen and jute textiles, cement, paper, medicines, paints, sugar etc.
+First Five Year Plan(1951-56): The main objective of the first-year plan was on agricultural development.
+Therefore the Importance was given to existing Industries rather than the establishment of new industries like cotton, woolen, and jute textiles, cement, paper, medicines, paints, sugar, etc.

-Third Five Year Plan(1961-66): There was an emphasis on the expansion of basic industries like iron and steel, fossil-fuel and machine building.
-The Ranchi Machine Tool and three moreHMT units were established.
-Machine building, Locomotive and Railway coach making.
+Third Five Year Plan(1961-66): There was an emphasis on the expansion of basic industries like iron and steel, fossil fuel, and machine building.
+The Ranchi Machine Tool and three more HMT units were established.
+Machine building, Locomotive, and Railway coach make.

 Annual Plans(1966-1969): The period between 1966 and1969 was the period of annual plans.
 The Industrial period could not make much progress during the annual plans period.

-Fifth Five Year Plan(1974-79): The Main Importance was given to the rapid growth of steel plants and exports.
-The Steel Plants at Salem, Vijayanagar and Visakhapatnam were proposed to create additional capacity and Steel Authority of India Ltd. (SAIL) was constituted, moreover, Drug manufacturing, oil refining, Chemical fertilizers and heavy engineering industries made steady progress.
+Fifth Five Year Plan(1974-79): The main importance was given to the rapid growth of steel plants and exports.
+The steel plants at Salem, Vijayanagar, and Visakhapatnam were proposed to create additional capacity, and the Steel Authority of India Ltd. (SAIL) was constituted, moreover, drug manufacturing, oil refining, chemical fertilizers, and heavy engineering industries made steady progress.

-Sixth Five Year Plan(1980-85): The Main objective was on producing goods to exploit the domestic and international marketers and priority was given to industries like aluminium, automobiles, electric equipment and thermostats.
-Production Targets were achieved in industries like commercial vehicles, drugs, T.V, automobiles, cement, Coal, Jute industry, railway wagons, Sugar industry etc.
+Sixth Five Year Plan(1980-85): The Main objective was on producing goods to exploit the domestic and international marketers and priority was given to industries like aluminium, automobiles, electric equipment, and thermostats.
+Production Targets were achieved in industries like commercial vehicles, drugs, T.V, automobiles, cement, Coal, Jute industry, railway wagons, Sugar industry, etc.

 Seventh Five Year Plan(1985-90): Target mainly on electronic industries.
-Industrial dispersal, Self-employment, exploitation of local resources and proper training were the preference areas of the plan.
+Industrial dispersal, Self-employment, exploitation of local resources, and proper training were the preferred areas of the plan.

 Eighth Five Year Plan: The Period between 1990 and 1992 was the period of annual plans.
 There was a major change in the industrial policy of the government of India which was initiated in 1991.
 The policy of liberalization was adopted for the investment of foreign multinationals.
-Emphasis was given on the removal of regional imbalances and encouraging the growth of employment in small and tiny sectors.
+Emphasis was given to the removal of regional imbalances and encouraging the growth of employment in small and tiny sectors.

 Eleventh Five Year Plan (2007-12): This Plan gave priority to industry, infrastructure, and employment.
-The plan recognized that there should be a rapid industrial development that brings a faster reduction in poverty, generates employment and ensures essential services such as health and education to all sections of the society.
+The plan recognized that there should be a rapid industrial development that brings a faster reduction in poverty, generates employment, and ensures essential services such as health and education to all sections of the society.

 Twelfth Five Year Plan (2012-2017): The planning commission focus on instilling”inclusive growth” is making headway.
-The Plan is expected to create employment through developing India’s manufacturing sector and move the nation higher up the value chain is a boon for Industry, The planning commission indicated that it aims to have industry & manufacturing related activities grow by 11% during this plan period, contrasted to 8% over the previous 11th five year plan.
+The Plan is expected to create employment through developing India’s manufacturing sector and move the nation higher up the value chain is a boon for Industry, The planning commission indicated that it aims to have industry & manufacturing related activities grow by 11% during this plan period, contrasted to 8% over the previous 11th five-year plan.